 \textit{France}\\

 In addition to the FP\"{O} in Austria, two parties in France demonstrate how populist parties can adapt in highly institutionalized party systems.
 When speaking of populism in France, many scholars have focused their attention on the FN (\textit{Front national}) largely because it reached previously unseen success during presidential elections in the early 2000s.
-The FN entered the French party system after the mid-1980s -following a decline in the average strength of political parties (as can be seen in Figure \ref{francepsi}).
+The FN entered the French party system after the mid-1980s -following a decline in the average strength of political parties (as can be seen in Figure \ref{francePI}).
 This decline in party strength was the result of increased polarization within the system \citep{knapp2004parties}, weakening links between parties and the population \citep{grunberg2008french}, and the difficulties of parties to adapt to European integration \citep{bornschier2009evolution}.
 These factors led to a small but sufficient gap within the system that allowed a new populist party, the FN, to enter.

 \begin{figure}[H]%